Carlo-F/CS50W/README.md

 The application runs on the default port 8000.
 No additional Python package is necessary.

 1. Make and run migrations:
-    `python manage.py makemigrations`
+    `python manage.py makemigrations scout`
     followed by
     `python manage.py migrate`
-2. Create the superuser to log in as an admin:
+2. (optional) Create the superuser to log in as admin:
     `python manage.py createsuperuser`
 3. Run the server:
     `python manage.py runserver`